App provisioning and deprovisioning

 - App security: You define security requirements of individual apps or app profiles as part of the provisioning process.
 You can map security requirements to specific MDM or MAM policies prior to deploying the apps, which greatly simplifies and expedites app deployment.
 You may deploy certain apps differently, or you may need to make architectural changes to your Endpoint Management environment depending on the type of security compliance that the apps require.
 For example, you may want the device to be encrypted in order to allow the use of a critical business intelligence app, or a certain app may require end-to-end SSL encryption or geo-fencing.

 - App delivery: Endpoint Management allows you to deliver apps as MDM apps or as MAM apps.
 The MDM apps appear in the app store.
 This store allows you to conveniently deliver public or native apps to users without controlling the app apart from enforcing device level restrictions.
-On the other hand, the MAM mode of delivering apps allows full control over app delivery and over the app itself.
-Delivering the apps in MAM mode is more suitable in most cases.
-When you deliver apps in MAM mode, the mobile device must be enrolled either into XME (MDM+MAM) or MAM-only mode.
+On the other hand, delivering apps by using MAM allows full control over app delivery and over the app itself.
+Delivering the apps through MAM is more suitable in most cases.

 - Perform an initial audit: You should keep track of the app version that is present in your production environment, as well as the last upgrade cycle.
 Make note of specific features or bug fixes that required the upgrade to take place.